-In the opinion of Hawkins Delafield & Wood LLP ("Bond Counsel"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (1) interest on the 2015 Restructuring Bonds (as defined herein) is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (2) interest on the 2015 Restructuring Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
-In addition, in the opinion of Bond Counsel, under existing statutes, interest on the 2015 Restructuring Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof, and the 2015 Restructuring Bonds are exempt from all taxation directly imposed thereon by or under the authority of the State of New York, except estate or gift taxes and taxes on transfers.
-See "TAX MATTERS" herein.
+[In the opinion of Hawkins Delafield & Wood LLP ("Bond Counsel"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (1) interest on the 2022TE Restructuring Bonds (as defined herein) is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (2) interest on the 2022TE Restructuring Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
+In addition, in the opinion of Bond Counsel, under existing statutes, interest on the 2022 Restructuring Bonds (as defined herein) is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof, and the 2022 Restructuring Bonds are exempt from all taxation directly imposed thereon by or under the authority of the State of New York, except estate or gift taxes and taxes on transfers.
+See "TAX MATTERS" herein.]

-\$1,002,115,000 UTILITY DEBT SECURITIZATION AUTHORITY RESTRUCTURING BONDS, SERIES 2015
+\$[Principal Amount]\ UTILITY DEBT SECURITIZATION AUTHORITY RESTRUCTURING BONDS, SERIES 2022